edhowland/vish/Bugs.md

 ## Bug: Should have actual Ruby objects in bytecodes, like LoopFrame objects

-When written out .vshc files, as marshalled Ruby objects, this is not pure.
+When written out .vsc files, as marshalled Ruby objects, this is not pure.

 Not sure what to do about it, tho.